Parthvsquare/turbo-react-email-yarn/README.md

 # Turborepo starter

-This is an official starter Turborepo.
+This is an React email starter Turborepo with yarn.

 ## Using this example